Should You Save or Cash In Your Scrap Metal?

 Should I Save & Store My Scrap Metal?

 Our answer is always no. Historically, scrap prices are constantly moving.
-We don’t suggest storing your scrap metal for a number of reasons including, theft, security, the risk of losing money, and also running out of room to store it.
+We don’t suggest storing your scrap metal for a number of reasons, including theft, security, the risk of losing money, and also running out of room to store it.
 If you like to take a gamble on the value of your scrap metal then you should hold onto your scrap and wait for higher prices, knowing there is no guarantee.

 Should I Sell My Scrap Metal?